School Community Events

 WWS also organizes social events like moms and dads’ evening, education workshops, parent book clubs and more to support new families and create a warm, welcoming and supportive environment for everyone.
 These are announced to families through our subscribed, weekly E-News.

-WWS parents are automatically considered part of the Parent Association, but can volunteer on the Parent Action Council (the governing body of the Parent Assoc.) which helps foster a healthy creative energy and environment in the school.
+WWS parents are automatically considered part of the Parent Action Committee and anyone can volunteer on the Parent Council (the governing body of the Parent Assoc.), which helps lead the parent association (PAC) to coordinate and foster a healthy creative energy and environment in the school.

 The PAC facilitates all fundraising activities and aims to create a social network of Whistler Waldorf parents through our many events.
 To assist with the ongoing development of the school, WWS coordinates various annual fundraising initiatives throughout the year.